-Once your website and funnel is totally optimized for your ideal customer, you’re going to be able to move much of your focus towards keeping the customers who are signing up for your product or service.
+Once your website and sales funnel is totally optimized for your ideal customer, you’re going to be able to move much of your focus away from growing traffic and towards retaining the customers who are signing up for your product or service.

 You’ve worked so hard to get customers for your product or service, the last thing you want to do is lose them.

-Now, of course, you need to reasonably expect that customers will churn, that’s just the name of the game.
-But if the rates are too high, your brand will quickly become unsustainable.
+Now, of course, you need to reasonably expect that some customers will churn.
+That’s just the name of the game.
+But if your churn rates are too high, your brand will quickly become unsustainable.

-There are a number of customer retention strategies you can put into place but one main focus of your customer retention has to be on having an amazing onboarding process.
+There are a number of customer retention strategies you can put into place — but the most critical aspect of an effective customer retention strategy is an amazing onboarding process.
 After all, most customers will start thinking about leaving your product or service very early in the process.

-So, in order to keep customer retention rates high, you need nail down your onboarding process.
-A number of brands have been able to serve as great examples:
+In order to keep customer retention rates high, you need nail down your onboarding process.
+These brands serve as great examples:

 - A Guide to SaaS Customer Onboarding